pj-spoelders/md-and-img-changes-helper-tool/README.md

 ## Additional feature: finding 'floating' images.
 The tool also lists 'floating' images not used in any of the .md files in the repository.

-## Current state:
+## Current state
 100% Functional.
 Needs error handling, some typical string handling stuff like trimming, maybe a lookup mechanism

-##Other features that could be added: finding floating img links in md files.
+## Other features that could be added: finding floating img links in .md files.